 The man said, ‘I want to see.’ –@CoolDudeMark 10:51 #biblestudy

 People do not know what True Love is.

 They think it’s a passionate feeling, a deep flame within that makes them want to grab on to someone or something and never let go.

 But that is a mistake.

 True Love is seeing someone as they are, and accepting every part, without trying to change them, and without expecting anything in return.

-True Love is every one being their deepest, truest selves—accepting every flaw and still wildly loving.
+True Love is every person being their deepest, truest selves—accepting every flaw and still wildly loving.

 It is not about clinging, grasping on, or trying to control.
 It is not about need.

 Need is a sure way to false love.

 Need is a very different thing than trust.